 How do you manage the nationality barriers that come with seeking out gigs?

 It’s really something!
 Most people out there have trust issues due to past experiences with fraudsters, so it takes patience to commit time and prove that you are different.
 You will have to make some sacrifices such as offering free gigs so as to build your portfolio.
 Building trust is similar to investing, with time your little actions compound into amazing results.
 Once you can prove you’re genuine and ready to work, it’s easy from then on.

 As a freelancer, your income streams, however many, can be irregular.
 So how do you invest?

 Given that I have worked with a couple of finance firms, it was only natural for me to think more about the long term, and I am glad about that.
 With my first investment, I was able to get an important gadget for my work and now I am investing in owning a studio.
 Once that is settled, I’ll start a retirement fund before I invest in other projects.

 I’ll advise that freelancers can invest by doing the following:

 - Break down their goals.
 Which goals are immediately important to success in your chosen field?
 Pick the two most important ones and save money towards them.
 Once they are settled, set up a retirement fund before any other goal.
 Commit a set percentage from investments to this every time you set aside cash to invest.

-- Join a Savings Challenge
+- Join a Savings Circle

 - Get an investment account that allows you to put in any amount as you earn — NGN1,000 today or NGN100,000 tomorrow.
-I currently use Cowrywise for this, with my Cowrywise account I set up save-as-you-earn plans that allow me top up my investments at any time.
+I currently use Cowrywise for this, with my Cowrywise account I set up save-as-you-earn plans that allow me to top up my investments at any time.
 No stress.

 - Invest any increase you get.